MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-use-the-manufacturing-batch-unit-of-measure.md

 ---
-    title: How to Use the Manufacturing Batch Unit of Measure
+    title: How to Use the Manufacturing Batch Unit of Measure | Microsoft Docs
     description: If an item is stocked in one unit of measure but produced in another, then the production order must be use a manufacturing batch unit of measure to calculate the correct quantity of components.
 An example of a manufacturing batch unit of measure calculation is when a manufactured item is stocked in pieces but produced in tons.
+    services: project-madeira
+    documentationcenter: ''
     author: SorenGP

-    ms.prod: "dynamics-nav-2017"
+    ms.service: dynamics365-financials
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na